Cost Basis Glossary

 Non-Covered Security: Any security purchased or acquired prior to the covered security effective dates is considered non-covered.
-Assets purchased and held prior to these effective dates will have only gross proceeds on sales transactions reported to the IRS.
+Assets purchased and held prior to these effective dates will have only gross proceeds on sales transactions reported to the IRS by the firm.

 Open Date: Date on which the tax lot was purchased or transferred into an account.

 Original Open Date: Original open date of the tax lot.

 Reconciliation: Reconciliation is the matching of a taxpayer’s gains and losses on Schedule D of his or her 1040 with the financial institution’s 1099-B.

 Short Sale: A short sale occurs when a client sells securities which he or she does not own.
 The transaction is considered closed when the client purchases the shares to close out the position.
 Short sales are reported in the year in which the position is closed.